-It is clear that in London you can find everything — cafes, restaurants, restaurants and restaurants!
-But we will start from the legend — from La Crêperie de Hampstead.
-This place cannot be called by any of the terms of public catering — it is a breakfast paradise, one flavor from which you can find it!
-And we are here for a tour of Hampstead, where the famous Helen Bonham Carter lives and where the deepest subway in London will take us!
-You will learn (and see evidence) that this area was a famous spa resort in the 18th century, because it has sources of amazing water with an unusual composition — with iron!
+It is true that in London you can find everything — cafes, restaurants, restaurants, and more restaurants!
+But we will start with the legendary La Crêperie de Hampstead.
+This place cannot be defined by any of the terms of public catering — it is a breakfast paradise, each flavor better than another!
+And we are here for a tour of Hampstead, where the famous Helen Bonham Carter lives and where the deepest subway in London will take us underground!
+You will learn (and see evidence) that this area was a famous spa resort in the 18th century because it has sources of amazing water with an unusual composition — iron!
 We will see the housing of Herbert Wales and the places that inspired his works, the places of rockers Jimi Hendrix and Rolling Stone!
 We will better understand the work of John Constable and the significance of Bram Stoker’s Dracula for all modern Western screenwriting.
-All the places recognizable from «Peter Pan» and the tragic fate of the prototypes will appear before us live, and the film «Hampstead» will be a documentary!
+All the places are recognizable from «Peter Pan» and we’ll talk about the tragic fate of the real protagonists, walking in «Hampstead» will be like being inside a documentary!

-In the third part of the tour we will visit Kenwood House, located on the outskirts of Hampstead Heath, surrounded by quiet landscaped gardens, and is one of the hidden gems of London.
+In the third part of the tour, we will visit Kenwood House, located on the outskirts of Hampstead Heath, surrounded by quiet landscaped gardens, one of the hidden gems of London.
 Breathtaking interiors and an amazing collection of world-class works of art, which includes Rembrandt’s «Self-Portrait with Two Circles», will reveal their secrets to us.
-We will see the chic interior and the world-famous collection of paintings by artists such as Vermeer, Rembrandt, Gainsborough, Turner and Constable.
-112 acres with a magnificent park designed by Humphrey Repton will tell us how Treasure Island was born, where and why Alfred Hitchcock spent a lot of time, and Mary Poppins worked.
+We will see the chic interior and the world-famous collection of paintings by artists such as Vermeer, Rembrandt, Gainsborough, Turner, and Constable.
+112 acres with a magnificent park designed by Humphrey Repton will tell us how Treasure Island was born, where and why Alfred Hitchcock spent a lot of time, and where Mary Poppins worked.

 And we will go to the Brew House to eat.
 Here you will enjoy a plate of warming soup (the best soup in London), a refreshing salad on the terrace or afternoon tea – you have plenty of opportunities to relax in this wonderful environment.